China vows fight against Trump's latest tariffs as stocks sink

 China’s new ambassador to the United Nations, Zhang Jun, said Beijing would take “necessary countermeasures” to protect its rights and bluntly described Trump’s move as “an irrational, irresponsible act.”

-“China’s position is very clear that if U.S. wishes to talk, then we will talk, if they want to fight, then we will fight,” Zhang told reporters in New York, also signaling that trade tensions could hurt cooperation between the countries on dealing with North Korea.
+“China’s position is very clear that if U.S. wishes to talk, then we will talk, if they want to fight, then we will fight,” Zhang told reporters in New York, also signalling that trade tensions could hurt cooperation between the countries on dealing with North Korea.

+Trump said China had to do a lot in order to turn things around in the trade talks and repeated an earlier threat to substantially increase tariffs if they failed to do so.

+“We can’t just go and make an even deal with China.
+We have to go and make a better deal with China,” Trump told reporters at the White House.

-Trump stunned financial markets on Thursday by saying he plans to levy the additional duties starting Sept.
+The U.S. president stunned financial markets on Thursday by saying he plans to levy the additional duties starting Sept.
 1, marking a sudden end to a truce in a year-long trade war between the world’s two biggest economies that has slowed global growth and disrupted supply chains.

-U.S. stocks fell sharply for a second straight day on Friday on Trump’s tariff announcement.
+U.S. stocks extended their sell-off Friday on Trump’s tariff announcement.
 Yields on U.S. and German debt plumbed multi-year lows amid a rush for safe-haven assets.

 Earlier on Friday, Chinese Foreign Ministry spokeswoman Hua Chunying said China was holding firm to its position in the 13-month tariff brawl with the United States.